alibabacloud-howto/microservices-with-kubernetes/README.md

     Please note the container image information at the end of the output, which will be used in the Kubernetes configuration.

-    Also, change the container image version specified in the Kubernetes Deployment configuration as follows.
-Please note that changing the container repository url in the `image` property to yours accordingly.
+    Also, change the container image version specified in the Kubernetes Deployment configuration as follows:

     ```sh
     cd ../../  # It should be /<path>/<to>/<your>/<working>/<directory>/<repsitory-root>